usnistgov/dft-crossfilter/SETUP.md

     $ cd ..
     $ python setup.py install
     $ cd ..
+If an error occurs we recommand you removing bokehjs/nodes_modules and bokehjs/build.
 Now that we have bokeh built with the crossfilter module we can now run our bokeh visualization server: